Pleasure, Flow, and Meaning – The 3 Approaches to Designing for Delight

 Because Crutchfield’s front-line support people write the content, it’s written from the perspective of answering customers’ questions.
 Readers emerge feeling confident about their product choices.
 That confidence is delightful for many customers.

 We could describe Moosejaw’s personality as mildly snarky and anti-bureaucratic.
 In contrast, we could describe Crutchfield’s personality as confidence inspiring and empowering to make smart decisions.

 Both are different, yet both deliver pleasure to their customers.
 Pleasure is one way Dana describes how we graft delight into our designs.

 Removing the Unnecessary

-Few things have had a bigger affect on how we look at e-commerce user experience than Amazon’s 1-Click.
+Few things have had a bigger effect on how we look at e-commerce user experience than Amazon’s 1-Click.
 In 1999, Amazon put a button on a product’s page that automatically shipped the product to a previously entered address and charged a previously entered credit card.
 This changed the world.

 For the frequent purchaser, 1-Click removed six screens of the checkout process from their shopping experience.
 No longer did they need to review the shopping cart, enter their authentication credentials, provide shipping information, provide billing information, provide payment information, and confirm their order.
 Press one button and the product is on its way.

 Before 1-Click’s introduction, every site had those six steps.
 They were a required part of the shopping experience, yet they offered very little value to the frequent shopper.
 At best, the forms might be pre-filled by logging into an account, but the shopper still had to visit each page of information and click to continue.